-Just because the temps are falling doesn’t mean that it’s time to give up on camping.
+Just because the temps are falling does not mean that it is time to give up on camping.
 With more and more KOA campgrounds choosing to be open no matter the time of year in all parts of the US, camping in the late fall and early winter is actually a lot of fun.
-But to make sure that you stay safe, it’s important to take certain precautions—like checking your car to make sure that the antifreeze levels are right and that your lights in working properly.
+But to make sure that you stay safe, it is important to take certain precautions—like checking your car to make sure that the antifreeze levels are right and that your lights in working properly.
 And it’s also important to add a few things to your trunk or RV, just in case you run into cold weather delays.

 Having an extra coat or sweatshirt, warm socks, a hat and gloves can make a big difference if you end up out in the cold.
-Make sure to carry them for each member of your family, and put them in a place where they’re easy to get to.
+Make sure to carry them for each member of your family, and put them in a place where they are easy to get to.

-Emergency blankets made of foil mylar are inexpensive and take little room, but are exceptional at reflecting body heat.
-They’re available at most sporting goods stores and online, and cost as little as a dollar.
+Emergency blankets made of foil Mylar are inexpensive and take little room, but are exceptional at reflecting body heat.
+They are available at most sporting goods stores and online, and cost as little as a dollar.

 If you do end up on the side of the road, it’s important for other drivers to be able to see you.
 Emergency flares and distress flags are a great way to ensure you and your car are visible to other drivers and emergency personnel.

 Other suggestions?
 Consider adding in a camping shovel, and or kitty litter (for traction on ice), tire chains and a tow chain or rope.
 And remember, if you travel with children, make sure you have extra baby food, diapers and wipes for the littlest campers, as well as books and games to help older kids pass the time.